 Clinical Neuroscience Research Group

-Can neuroscience help us understand the development and treatment of mental illness?
+Can neuroscience help us understand the development and treatment of mental illness in individual patients?

 About the group

-We have in previous and ongoing projects studied cognitive control functions and mood, as well as genes that regulate the interaction between cognition and emotion.
+In previous and ongoing projects, we have studied cognitive control functions and mood, as well as genes that regulate the interaction between cognition and emotion.

 This kind of research can provide new insights into how mood disorders (depression) develops and sustains over time.
 The projects will provide new knowledge of the principles of treatment and prevention.

-Other topics include impulsivity- and impulsivity disorders, linked with for instance addiction problems and personality differences.
+Other topics are impulsivity and impulsivity disorders, related to addiction and personality disorders.

 Through the cooperation with other research environments, the group is also engaged in studies related to pain associated with neurological diseases and injuries.

-Researchers work with several colleagues internally at the Department of Psychology, including Tor Endestad, Bruno Laeng, Tim Brennen and Annika Melinder and various external institutions both nationally and internationally: National Competence Centre for Complex Symptom Disorders (St. Olav's Hospital / NTNU), Hospital of Southern Norway, Diakonhjemmet Hospital, Regional Department for Eating Disorders (RASP), Norwegian Centre for Addiction Research (SERAF) and Interventional Centre (Rikshospitalet).
+Researchers work with several colleagues internally at the Department of Psychology, and various external institutions both nationally and internationally: OsloMet, NORMENT, Vestre Viken HF, National Competence Centre for Complex Symptom Disorders (St. Olav's Hospital / NTNU), Hospital of Southern Norway, Diakonhjemmet Hospital, Lovisenberg hospital, Interventional Centre and Neurological department at OUS.

-Key international partners are Professor II Catherine J Harmer (University of Oxford), Professor Elaine Fox (University of Oxford), Professor Alexander Neumeister (New York University), Professor Luke Clark (University of British Columbia, Canada) and Professor Joël Billieux (University of Luxembourg).
+Key international partners are Professor II Catherine J Harmer (University of Oxford), Professor Alexander Heeren (University of Louvain) and Professor Jutta Joormann (Yale University) and Professor Ernst Koster (University of Gent).